-After three decades of the HIV/AIDS epidemic, millions of lives across the globe have been devastated by this disease.
+After four decades of the HIV/AIDS epidemic, millions of lives across the globe have been devastated by this disease.

 AIDS has been one of the most destructive pandemics in the history of humankind.
 More than 35 million people worldwide have died of AIDS-related illness.
 There is an estimated 36 million people currently living with HIV globally.